-- 2. The Compliance Committee may take such reasonable action as is necessary in response to the complaint, in accordance with applicable Sstandards and the Authority's Code of Conduct. - 3.
-The Compliance Committee shall issue [submit] a report to the Council describing the complaint and the action taken in response to such a complaint.
+2. The Compliance Committee in consultation with the Chief Inspector India may shall United Kingdom; Pew - replace take such reasonable action as is necessary in response to the complaint, in accordance with applicable S-standards and the Authority's Code of Conduct.

+3. The Compliance Committee shall issue [submit] a report to the Council describing the complaint and the action taken in response to such a complaint.
+[The Council shall review the report and, if required, decide for additional action.]
+[India]